Thank you for considering helping support Bring Me Hope! Please email with any questions or for updates.

 Caitlyn + The BMH Team

-Because of our love for orphans, we like to feature other people who also have a heart for orphans around the world.
+Because of our love for orphans, Bring Me Hope likes to feature other people who also have a heart for orphans around the world.
 Mother Teresa is well known around the world for her charitable work and heart for people and children.
-She worked with many orphans and today we want to help celebrate her 104th birthday with our 10 favorite Mother Teresa quotes:

 We all know the horror stories people tell you when flying to another country for the first time.
 With those things flooding our minds, we sometimes get a knot in our stomach as we jump on the plane…only our imagination to accompany us for the next however many hours.